Website Redesign or Refresh?

 We tend to overcomplicate the concept of user experience.
 In the end, the difference between outstanding user experience and junk comes down to a few simple concepts.
 First, a great design will allow a visitor to easily find the information they need.
 The user experience is made up of three main pieces, look, feel, and functionality.

-website redesign will boost organic search, reduce bounce rates, and improve the user experience.
+A website redesign will boost organic search, reduce bounce rates, and improve the user experience.

 A redesign is more than a refresh.
 While a refresh is a great option, if your site is looking outdated, has old content, not optimized for SEO with current keywords, then it’s time to redesign it to better meet your brand’s needs.